 Figure 4-1 Decompositional search space.
-This figure shows the complete decompositional search space for up to three symptoms. applies Arrows are labeled according to the operator applied: C/R = covering or restricting, Adj = adjoining, Adm = admixing, F = forward ambiguation, B = backward ambiguation, N = no ambiguation, and D = disambiguation.
+This figure shows the complete decompositional search space for up to three symptoms.
+Arrows are labeled according to the operator applied: C/R = covering or restricting, Adj = adjoining, Adm = admixing, F = forward ambiguation, B = backward ambiguation, N = no ambiguation, and D = disambiguation.
 The arrows show only possible transformations.
 Not all combinations of transformations are possible in the same problem.
-For example, backward ambiguation is applicable only after the covering operator.
+For example, backward ambiguation is applicable only after the covering operator, and disambiguation is not applied afterwards.